petermchale/math105A/README.md

 Course webpage: https://eee.uci.edu/17f/44635

 ## Getting set up

+Note: it may be helpful to develop some familiarity with the 'command line'.
+Your TA will help you with this.

 Install Python and Jupyter by installing [Anaconda](https://www.continuum.io/downloads) (Python 3.x version).
  Anaconda conveniently installs Python, the Jupyter Notebook, and other commonly used packages for scientific computing.